(800) 669-5556

 Breaking news: In historic vote, FCC restores net neutrality protections

-In a 3-2 vote, the Federal Communications Commission (FCC) Thursday voted to restore “net neutrality” internet consumer protections.
+In a 3-2 vote, the Federal Communications Commission (FCC) Thursday restored “net neutrality” internet consumer protections.

 “The action we take here is good for consumers, public safety, national security and network investment,” FCC Chairwoman Jessica Rosenworcel said ahead of the vote.